The Imaginaries Podcast

-I co-host The Imaginaries podcast with my MFA buddy Kendra.
-In the cast, we talk about science fiction, fantasy, weird fiction, and more in all of its various and splendid forms.
+I co-host The Imaginaries podcast with my buddy Kend.
+As the Imaginaries, we talk about science fiction, fantasy, weird fiction, and more in all of its various and splendid forms.
 Our most recent episodes will always be available on iTunes and on Soundcloud, and you can find all of our episodes on YouTube.

-We also have a website dedicated to The Imaginaries, as well as a Twitter handle, @imaginary_pod, to let you know when we release a new episode and what we're up to.
+As the Imaginaries, you can drop us a line via email at email@example.com or interact with us on Twitter, @imaginary_pod.
 It's awesome to have support to help us pay for hosting fees and whatnot, so we have a Ko-Fi profile where listeners can drop us a couple of bucks whenever.

 I’m not good at keeping this page updated with our most recent episodes, so I’ve linked a few of our recent favorites below.
 You can check out the rest on The Imaginaries site.